 My favorite snow-peak photos were captured in the early morning or late evening hours, sometimes even long after the sun had set.
 Timing is as crucial in photographing these mountain peaks as it is with any other landscape.
 During these hours, when the sun is low on the horizon, the mountains take on a distinct character.
 Their peaks look stunning, and the colors can seem almost otherworldly.

-(View of the hills from Maini’s Hill Cottages – these psychedelic colors were actually there on one fine evening.
-Some more time and they would turn deeper in shade.)
+(View of the hills from Maini’s Hill Cottages – these psychedelic colors were actually there on one fine evening.)

-Many a time, I have witnesses Alpenglow or the phenomenon where reflected light lights up the peaks.
+Alpenglow or the phenomenon where reflected light lights up the peaks, can be seen many times here.
 The peaks turn pink to deep orange.
-This is also fun to observe and photograph.

 (The pink-orange peaks in the late evening.
 Notice the houses on the left side of the foreground, they have their lights also on)